Redesigning Multi-Scale Neural Network for Crowd Counting: Experiments

 \emph{Trancos.} The evaluation on Trancos is reported using GAME metrics.
 Results are shown in Table~\ref{tab:comparisonTran} where we compare with the state of the arts~\cite{li2018cvpr,liushi2019cvpr,sam2020pami,jiang2020tmm,yan2021tmm,xiong2019iccv}.
 Our method clearly outperforms other methods over G0 $\sim$ G3, which suggests that our estimated density maps comply with the ground truth in both global counts and local details.
 Although~\cite{liushi2019cvpr,sam2020pami} were specifically designed for crowd localization (favoured by GAME), our method outperforms theirs.
 This shows the good generalizability of our method.

-\subsection{Ablation study}
+\subsection{Ablation Study}

 The ablation study for two key contributions, hierarchical mixture of density experts (HMoDE) and learning from relative local counting (REL), is provided in Table~\ref{tab:comparison} for all datasets.
-We can see significant improvement from the baseline by adding HMoDE and REL ($L_\text{Rel}$ in (\ref{eq:mse})).
-Below we offer an ablation study on more detailed elements and conduct experiments on SHA and SHB.
+We can see significant improvement from the baseline by adding HMoDE and REL ($L_\text{Rel}$ in (\ref{eq:mse})). \miaojing{Some qualitative results of adding HMoDE and REL to the baseline are shown in Fig.~\ref{fig:resultsrel}.} Below we offer an ablation study on more detailed elements and conduct experiments on SHA and SHB.

 \emph{1) Hierarchical mixture of density experts}\\ \emph{Feature fusion. } We first study the feature fusion by comparing MoE to the concatenation and averaging operations.
 For simplicity, we do not use the hierarchical structure at this stage.
 All density maps from three scales are fused into one map via the proposed \emph{pixel-wise soft gating net} in the MoE.
 For feature concatenation, we concatenate the feature maps over three scales and apply a 1$\times$1 conv to obtain the final density map.
 For averaging of multi-scale density maps, it is our baseline (Table~\ref{tab:comparison}).
 The results are shown in Table~\ref{tab:ablationHMoDE}.
 Averaging multi-scale density outputs produces an MAE of 66.3 and an MSE of 108.4 on SHA.
 Using feature concatenation produces lower MAE and MSE.
 Our MoE with pixel-wise weights lowers the MAE by 1.7 points and the MSE by 2.3 points on SHA compared to the variant using concatenation. {Similar observation can be found on SHB. }